 Krishnan has been the Dean of Heinz College since 2008, and has been a faculty member at CMU since 1988.
 He was instrumental to the integration of information technology into Heinz College’s curriculum, and we would not be where we are today without his efforts and his expertise.

 We sat down with Dean Krishnan to discuss the past, present, and future of analytics.
 And to separate the hype from the hope.

 Dean Ramayya Krishnan speaking at CMU Qatar

-Scott Barsotti: Let’s start by laying some groundwork.
+Scottie Barsotti: Let’s start by laying some groundwork.
 Analytics is a term that gets thrown around a lot, and so people may not fully understand what it really means.
 How do you explain “analytics” to the uninitiated?

 Ramayya Krishnan: It’s using data to make decisions in a proactive, predictive manner but also to better understand and explain phenomena, which itself isn’t new.
 What’s new is the capacity to instrument and gather large amounts of data, as well as increased computing power and algorithmic capability, which allows us to do analysis at scale.

 SB: What’s happening in the field right now that interests you most?

 RK: One of the interesting questions in the field right now is one of “right-sizing”: for the problem you are seeking to solve, what is the right match of data and methods that will yield solutions that have real value?
 Every industry is being touched by this question, but the ones responding more energetically are those industries like retail, financial services, transportation, and health care that are being fundamentally transformed due to technology.